 Communicating differently with others and yourself is the key to changing your mind.

 What does this look like in practice?

 … how one thinks is an internalized version of how one communicates – indeed, it sheds light on how one communicates.
 The systematic placing of responsibility elsewhere for ills and mishaps is a locally effective social strategy – one that is often rewarded by nods of understanding and (potentially false, but who looks that closely?) expressions of sympathy.
 It also helps one avoid being placed on the spot by difficult ‘why?’ questions.
 It feels good to get understanding from others and to avoid such difficult moments.
 In time, this way of communicating becomes a script.

 There is one problem: it is difficult to produce the message convincingly without at least half-believing it.
 Most humans are reasonably good at identifying liars and dissimulators, even if they are not professionally trained to do so. … But a solution is at hand: make a habit of the way you communicate part of the very fabric of thinking.
 ‘Place responsibility for ills elsewhere’ thus becomes a mental habit, not just a social and communicative habit.

-In the end changing our patterns of thinking becomes about changing the language we use for internal and external communication.
-We need to move to ‘I was late for the meeting because I forgot to check the room number' instead of ‘I was late because of something outside my control.'
-By addressing problems honestly (especially when they are ambiguous) we change how we think.
-This isn't new.
-Your body language affects how you act too.
+In the end, changing our patterns of thinking becomes about changing the language we use for internal and external communication.
+We need to move to ‘I was late for the meeting because I forgot to check the room number’ instead of ‘I was late because of something outside my control.’
+By addressing problems honestly (especially when they are ambiguous), we change how we think.
+This isn’t new.

 Our ‘mind design principle’ for new and more successful mental habits is thus a simple one: because thinking is self-talk, talk and thought are linked.
 To change patterns of thinking, change patterns of talking.